 - 1. Each investigator is required to disclose the following Significant Financial Interests: - Any significant financial interest of the investigator that would reasonably appear to be affected by the research or educational activities funded, or proposed for funding, by an external sponsor; or - b.
 Any significant financial interest of the investigator in an entity whose financial interest would reasonably appear to be affected by the research or educational activities funded, or proposed for funding, by an external sponsor. - 2.
 Each investigator who has a significant financial interest requiring disclosure shall complete a Financial Interest Disclosure Form.
 The completed disclosure form must be submitted at time of proposal submission to SPaRC. - 3.
 As required by federal regulations, all significant financial interests must be disclosed prior to the time a proposal is submitted.
 All financial disclosures must be updated by investigators during the period of the award, either on an annual basis or as new reportable significant financial interests are obtained. - 4.
-The Senior Director of Sponsored Projects and Research Compliance shall perform an initial review of all financial disclosures to determine whether an actual or potential conflict of interest exists.
+The Senior Director of SPaRC shall perform an initial review of all financial disclosures to determine whether an actual or potential conflict of interest exists.
 An actual or potential conflict of interest exists when the review reasonably determines that a significant financial interest could directly affect the design, conduct, or reporting of the proposed sponsored project.
 If the initial determination is made that a conflict of interest exists, the disclosure package will be referred to the provost & senior vice president for academic affairs.
-The provost & senior vice president for academic affairs shall determine what conditions or

-- restrictions, if any, should be imposed by the institution to manage actual or potential conflicts of interest arising from disclosed significant financial interests. - 5.
-Prior to consideration by the provost & senior vice president for academic affairs, the investigator, in cooperation with the College, shall develop and present a Conflict of Interest Resolution Plan that details proposed steps that will be taken to manage, reduce, or eliminate any actual or potential conflict of interest presented by a significant financial interest.
-At a minimum the resolution plan shall address such issues as: - a.
-Public disclosure of significant financial interests; - b.
-Review of research protocol by independent reviewers; and - c.
-Monitoring of research by independent reviewers.
+The provost & senior vice president for academic affairs. - shall determine what conditions or restrictions, if any, should be imposed by the institution to manage actual or potential conflicts of interest arising from disclosed significant financial interests. - 5.
+Prior to consideration by the provost & senior vice president for academic affairs, the investigator, in cooperation with the College, shall develop and present a Conflict of reduce, or eliminate any actual or potential conflict of interest presented by a significant financial interest.
+At a minimum the resolution plan shall address such issues as: